Lucifer1207/mtech-thesis-recon/README.md

 ReCon_pipeline/Stage1a_load_Dataset.py :- The primary purpose of stage1_load_data.py is to transform raw, noisy JSON network logs into a clean, structured, and machine-learning-ready format for training your model.

+ReCon_pipeline/Stage1b_demask_data.py :- This script is used to clean the data and remove markers like "RECON_" and output files "train_clean.json", "test_clean.json"